 A thick, skin-nourishing face cream made with just a handful of ingredients.
-This is a great option for people with very dry, eczema prone skin (like mine!) and easy to make at home.
+This is a great option for people with very dry, eczema prone skin (like mine!) and easy to make at home and will last several months, depending on how often you use it.

 As I move closer to thirty, I also appreciate a good moisturizer that helps with fine lines.
 I used to sell this exact cream at markets when I lived in Canada and it was a big favourite with women in their 40s-60s.